tubepress/tubepress/readme.txt

 * New embedded player option: JW Flv Media Player
 * New player location: jqModal
 * All classes use dependency injection via Crafty
-* Refactored JavaScript functionality with jQuery
-** jQuery 1.2.6 or higher is now required (built-in for WordPress users) ** Multiple galleries on a single page now behave correctly with "normal" player ** Dynamically load JavaScript libraries as needed (Prototype, Shadowbox, etc) (closes Ticket #56) ** All JavaScript is now unobtrusive
+* jQuery 1.2.6 or higher is now required (built-in for WordPress users)
+* Multiple galleries on a single page now behave correctly with "normal" player
+* Dynamically load JavaScript libraries as needed (Prototype, Shadowbox, etc) (closes Ticket #56)
+* All JavaScript is now unobtrusive
-** Can now use modal players (e.g. Shadowbox) in a TubePress shortcode
+* Can now use modal players (e.g. Shadowbox) in a TubePress shortcode
 * Removed extra HTML comments and whitespace.
 Galleries now use about 16% less bandwidth.
 * CSS will stay valid for multiple galleries on a single page
 * CSS classes now have sensible names (renamed some classes)